Garry Gillard > genealogy >

 Did they have automatic photo booths in the 1920s?
 Same top for all four.
 Cute hat!

-Jumping ahead in time: this is definitely Phillis, dolled up for some occasion.
-Was it your twenty-first, Phillis?
-And did Auntie Mollie make the frock?
-Ghastly dress she's wearing - but it was the 1950s.
+Jumping ahead in time: this is definitely Phillis, dolled up for her twenty-first birthday.
+Did Auntie Mollie make the frock?
+Probably.
+Ghastly dress she herself is wearing - but it was 1956.

 I'm guessing this was taken on Molly's honeymoon with Dave - which would make this 1938, as they were married 8 March.
 There's a similar photo of him taken in the same spot—possibly near Caves House Yallingup.